-In close vicinity to the KiTZ lies the Heidelberg Ion Beam Therapy Center (HIT), which is one of the first establishments in Germany to provide gentle radiotherapy and therefore has a great experience, especially in the treatment of childhood brain tumors.
+Furthermore, the KiTZ is located closly to the Heidelberg Ion Beam Therapy Center (HIT), which is one of the first facilities in Germany to enable radiation therapy that is gentle on healthy tissue and therefore, has a great deal of experience - especially in the treatment of childhood brain tumors.

 As initiator and supporting institution, the Heidelberg University Hospital will continue to support and develop the KiTZ.
 This is an important contribution to the Decade against Cancer.